nrdg/groupyr/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sglpy's documentation!
+Welcome to groupyr's documentation!
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
+groupyr is a scikit-learn compatible implementation of the sparse group lasso linear model.

 .. toctree::
    :maxdepth: 2